Manuel Margot Player Props: Rays vs. Orioles

-On Monday, Manuel Margot (hitting .370 in his past 10 games) and the Tampa Bay Rays play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 6:35 PM ET.
+Manuel Margot -- with a slugging percentage of .500 in his past 10 games, including two extra-base hits -- will be in action for the Tampa Bay Rays against the Baltimore Orioles, with Dean Kremer on the hill, on May 10 at 6:35 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Yankees.
+He had a one-hit performance in his last game (1-for-2) against the Orioles.

 Manuel Margot Game Info & Props vs. the Orioles